How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Which seats are the best?

-If your show is in the Open-Air Theatre, it’s also best to choose seats on the right hand side (as you are facing the stage) as the Prambanan temple complex is positioned slightly off centre to the left.
+If your show is at the Open-Air Theatre, it’s best to choose seats on the right-hand side (as you face the stage), as the Prambanan temple complex is slightly off-centre to the left.

 Avoid Class 2 tickets if possible, as your view of the stage will be from a sideways angle (and partially obstructed by lighting equipment in the Open-Air Theatre).